Buckinghamshire Railway Centre Logo

 Hudswell Clarke 0-6-0T No. 1334 Sir Thomas

-Name Required - Sir Thomas rests at sunrise on 22nd August at Quainton
+Unknown - Sir Thomas rests at sunrise on 22nd August at Quainton

 The Oxfordshire Ironstone Company, of Banbury, at one time owned a fleet of twenty steam locomotives which were employed in handling iron ore trains from the workings at Wroxton to the exchange sidings of the Great Western Company at Pen Hill, near Banbury, a distance of about five miles.
 These engines were maintained in first class condition but eventually the introduction of diesels made them redundant.